 How: Attach stirrup handles to the high pulleys of a cable crossover machine.
 Take one in each hand – your arms should be outstretched with a small bend.
 Place one foot slightly forward, brace your core, and pull the handles downward and across your body.
 Return to the beginning position in check.

 Lie on an incline bench holding a barbell together with your hands slightly wider than shoulder-width apart.
 Brace your core, then lower the bar towards your chest.
 Press it to copy to the beginning. its one of the best exercise for chest.

 6. Dumbbell Bench Press

 That’s how you’ll roll in the hay easily.How to do it: Lie on a bench holding two dumbbells over your chest with an overhand grip.
 Push up until your arms are straight, then lower in check.

 How to Do It: Sit at a pec-deck machine together with your arms bent at 90 degrees, your forearms resting against the vertical pads, and your hands holding the handles with an overhand grip.
 Keep your elbows within the 90-degree position and pull them back slowly until you are feeling a chest stretch.
 At the top of your range of motion, squeeze your forearms, elbows, and chest to return your arms to the starting position.
 That’s one rep.

 Tip: Your hands should play minimal or no role during this exercise.
 In fact, you do not even get to hold on to the handles.
 Keep your forearms against the vertical pads to make sure your chest is totally isolated.

 8. Weighted Pushups

 For the ultimate chest workout, return to basics with a weighted pushup.
-This classic exercise is straightforward to try to do, and you’ll load yourself up with weights to level up.
+This classic exercise for chest is straightforward to try to do, and you’ll load yourself up with weights to level up.
 There are dozens of variations of the pushup that engage different muscles.
 These are the 8 best exercise for chest